alm4z/python-backprop/README.md

 # Vanilla backpropagation on Python

-A simple Python script showing how the backpropagation algorithm works.
+A simple Python script showing how the backpropagation works.
   - Numpy realization
   - Basic MLP neural network